glutio/Taskfun/README.md

 ```
 void killTask(int id);
 ```
 A task can stop other tasks or can stop itself.
 In case a running task calls `killTask()` with its own `id` the task will be removed from the list during the next task switch.
-When a task is stopped by using `killTask()` or by aturally exiting the task function or method the task memory, including the stack, is freed but the task list does not shrink.
+When a task is stopped by using `killTask()` or by naturally exiting the task function or method the task memory, including the stack, is freed but the task list does not shrink.

 ## SyncVar<>
 When two tasks access a global(shared) variable, access needs to be synchronized, meaning a task cannot be interrupted when modifying or reading the global variable value.
 To simplify writing code that accesses global variables use `SyncVar<>` class that wraps all operations in `noInterrupts()`/`interrupts()`.